-If you are an international, you are probably often puzzled about the “extreme” behavior of your Danish colleagues and friends.
+If you are an international, you are probably often puzzled about the behavior of your Danish colleagues and friends.
 And if you are a Dane you cannot really explain your own behavior, mostly because you take it for granted, or you give poor explanations such as: “we do it like this because we did it last year”.

-So yes, this lecture is for both Danes and internationals who would like to become a bit more culturally intelligent when it comes to the Danish culture and in this process self-discover some things about their own cultural background.
+This is a lecture is for both Danes and internationals who would like to become a bit more culturally intelligent when it comes to the Danish culture and in this process self-discover some things about their own cultural background.

 Som dansker er det altid ret interessant at høre hvordan vi bliver opfattet af andre ikke-danskere.
-Foredraget var provokerende med et glimt i øjet, og gav mig samtidig stof til eftertanke – ”er det virkelig sådan, vi bliver opfattet”, og samtidig kunne jeg nikke genkendende til mange observationer, ”ja, det er sådan vi er …” Meget inspirerende, humoristisk og tankevækkende.
+Foredraget var provokerende med et glimt i øjet, og gav mig samtidig stof til eftertanke – ”er det virkelig sådan, vi bliver opfattet”, og samtidig kunne jeg nikke genkendende til mange observationer, ”ja, det er sådan vi er …”.
+Meget inspirerende, humoristisk og tankevækkende.